Upcoming events in Kimberley/Cranbrook - Kimberley Daily Bulletin

 Latin Dance Nights at Studio 64

-Starting October 24, Latin dance instruction is back at Studio 64.
+Latin dance instruction is back at Studio 64.
 Introductory lessons are by donation.
-Every Thursday, Oct.
-24, Nov.
-7 and 21, Dec.
+Every Thursday, 21, Dec.
 5. 7 p.m. $8 minimum donation.

 Thursday, November 14